Your bones are, and they're paying the price.

 Vitamin K

-Foods rich in this nutrient: Kale, collard greens, spinach, turnip greens, Brussels sprouts, broccoli, asparagus, sun-dried tomatoes, blueberries, blackberries, figs, kiwi, avocado, beets, olive oil.
+Foods rich in this nutrient: Kale, collard greens, spinach, turnip greens, Brussels sprouts, broccoli, asparagus, sundried tomatoes, blueberries, blackberries, figs, kiwi, avocado, beets, olive oil.

-Lead has a chemical structure similar to that of calcium, so high levels (due to little or no detoxifying capacity) tend to be deposited in different parts of the body, specifically in the bones.
+Lead has a chemical structure similar to that of calcium, so high levels (due to little or no detoxifying capacity) tend to be deposited in different parts of the body, specifically in the bone.

-It's important to keep this in mind, since achieving a high micronutrient profile while simultaneously reducing metals will be the key to achieving optimal bone health.
+It is important to keep this in mind, since achieving a high micronutrient profile while simultaneously reducing metals will be the key to achieving optimal bone health.

 3. Have a low level of oxidative stress (free radicals)

-How should we then address bone problems?
+So how should we approach bone problems?

-Top 50 ORAC foods
+Top 50 ORAC Foods

-- Clove: 314,446
+- Cloves: 314,446

 - Cinnamon: 267,536

-- Dried oregano: 200,129
+- Dried oregano: 200.129

-- Turmeric: 159.277
+- Turmeric: 159,277

 - Acai berry: 102,700